withastro/docs/TRANSLATING.md

 ### Language-specific Guides (Glossary & Style Guide)

 Translators are free to create and mantain a glossary, style guide and other tips for their language's translation squad.
-This is a great way of making translations consistent across contributors and centralize team decisions.
+This is a great way to keep translations consistent across contributors and to centralize team decisions.
 You can find it (or create it) inside the language's `i18n` folder as a `README.md` file.

 Feel free to take a look at the [Deutsch Guide](https://github.com/withastro/docs/blob/main/src/i18n/de/README.md) for an example.